kkruecke/cplus-documentation/notes/variadic-templates.rst

 A Recursive Data Structure Example Using a Variadic Class Template
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The preceeding code is just the sort of use case where variadic templates can be effectively applied.
-We begin by using the variadic struct ``struct tuple<class...Types>`` to define a recursive data structure:
+We begin by using the variadic struct ``struct tuple<class...Types>`` to define a recursive data structure.

+.. note:: The source is available on `github <https://github.com/kurt-krueckeberg/tuple>`_.

 .. code-block:: cpp